BalThapa/Recipe-app_React/README.md

+# To access the server data.

+-npm run server

+# To run the app in local browser

+-npm start

 # About the app.

 This is a recipe-app build using basic react.
 From which hooks, components and props are used.
 Various dependencies are installed and used as per the need.
 Methods like GET, POST are also used.